-5. All planning and development in the area that is both ~~S~~south of Samoa Boulevard and west of ~~State Route~~[Highway](#) 101 and which is identified as tidelands, former tidelands, wetlands or riparian corridor on the adopted Wetlands Map shall be reviewed by the [Creeks & Wetlands](#) [and & Creeks](#) Committee, and coordinated with California Department of Fish and [Game](#)[Wildlife](#).
-6. Development in the area bounded by Butcher's Slough and Gannon Slough should occur in conjunction with management of the [USFWS](#) National Wildlife Refuge, ~~and the~~ Arcata Marsh and Wildlife Sanctuary [and the Jacoby Creek Gannon Slough Wildlife Area](#).
+5. All planning and development in the area that is both ~~s~~south of Samoa Boulevard and west of ~~State Route~~Highway 101, and ~~which~~that is identified as tidelands, former tidelands, wetlands or riparian corridor on the adopted Wetlands Map shall be reviewed by the ~~Creeks &~~ Wetlands ~~and & Creeks~~ Committee, and coordinated with California Department of Fish and ~~Game~~Wildlife.

+6. Development in the area bounded by Butcher's Slough and Gannon Slough ~~should shall~~ occur in conjunction with management of the USFWS National Wildlife Refuge, ~~and the~~ Arcata Marsh and Wildlife Sanctuary and the Jacoby Creek Gannon Slough Wildlife Area.
 7. Motorized vehicles shall be restricted to paved roads and parking lots.
 8. Pedestrians shall be restricted to designated trails and facilities.
-9. Valid scientific and educational studies of wetlands and tidelands are encouraged.
+9. Valid scientific and educational studies of wetlands and tidelands are encouraged with a City Nature Area Entrance Permit.

-RC-4c Coastal-dependent and public trust uses of Arcata's tidelands.
-Tidelands of Arcata Bay support a variety of wildlife as well as human activities.
+RC-4c Coastal-dependent and Public Trust uses of Arcata's tidelands.
+Tidelands of Arcata Bay support a variety of wildlife, as well as human activities.
 The following provisions shall be made for managing tideland areas.

-1. New development shall not restrict access to the shoreline.
-Access to coastal areas shall be required for new development.
-2. Tidelands and water areas of Arcata Bay shall be designated Natural Resource-Public Trust Lands [NR-PTL], and identified as passive use recreational areas.
-3. The Arcata Marsh and Wildlife Sanctuary shall be designated as Natural Resource [NR] and the recreational component of the project identified as a passive use recreational area.
-4. The continued use of the tideland for scientific and educational studies is encouraged.
-5. The Arcata Marsh and Wildlife Sanctuary (~~AMWS~~) shall be maintained and new facilities shall be consistent with the [AMWS-Arcata Marsh and Wildlife Sanctuary](#) plan adopted by the City Council.
-6. The South "I" Street boat launch shall be enhanced [or relocated](#)~~and maintained~~ to accommodate small watercraft and windsurfing.
+1. ~~New development shall not restrict access to the shoreline.
+Access to coastal areas shall be required for new development.~~ 2.
+Tidelands and open water areas of Arcata Bay shall be designated Natural Resource-Public Trust lands [NR-PTL], and identified as passive use recreational areas.
+3. The Arcata Marsh and Wildlife Sanctuary shall be designated as Natural Resource [NR], and the recreational component of the project identified as a passive use recreational area.
+4. The continued use of the tidelands for scientific and educational studies is encouraged.
+5. The Arcata Marsh and Wildlife Sanctuary (AMWS) shall be maintained and any new facilities shall be built consistent with the AMWS-Arcata Marsh and Wildlife Sanctuary plan adopted by the City Council.
+6. The South "I" Street boat launch shall be enhanced or relocated and maintained to accommodate small watercraft and windsurfing.
 7. The placement of interpretative sites along the Arcata Bay shore, including Nature and Wildlife Centers, shall be coordinated with other agencies, and serve as an educational focal point for Arcata's natural resource areas.
-8. Access on the levee from the Arcata Marsh and Wildlife Sanctuary AMWS westward to the City limit will be provided for passive recreation and nature observation.
+8. Access on the levee from the Arcata Marsh and Wildlife Sanctuary AMWS westward to the City limit will shall be provided for passive recreation and nature observation.

 RC-4d Diking, dredging, filling, and shoreline structures.
-Diking, filling, or dredging of Bay waters, wetlands, and estuaries ~~shall be~~ is discouraged and only permitted where it has been demonstrated that the Public Trust resources and values are being protected, and mitigation measures have been provided, which minimize adverse environmental effects, for the following limited uses.
+Diking, dredging, or filling, or dredging of Bay waters, wetlands, and estuaries shall be is discouraged and only permitted where it has been demonstrated that the Public Trust resources and values are being protected, and mitigation measures have been provided, which minimize adverse environmental effects, for the following limited uses:-

 1. Incidental public service purposes including, but not limited to, burying cables and pipes, and maintaining existing dikes and public facilities.

 2. Maintaining a channel adequate to serve the boat ramp at current levels of use.
 3. Resource restoration purposes.
 4. Nature study, aquaculture, or similar Public Trust resource dependent activities.
 5. Agriculture as currently practiced within existing ~~farmed wetlands~~diked former tidelands but not including the expansion thereof.

-In order to protect existing development, shoreline structures (such as dikes or tide gates) that may alter the natural shoreline, may be permitted only when they do not ~~effect~~affect any federally listed species and no other feasible, less environmentally-damaging alternative is available, and only when not located within a wetland, unless the wetland will be the primary beneficiary of the structure.
+In order to protect existing development, shoreline structures (such as dikes or tide gates) that may alter the natural shoreline, ~~-may~~shall be permitted only when they do not adversely effectaffect any federally-listed endangered or threatened species; and no other feasible, less environmentally-damaging alternative is available, and only when the structures are not located within a wetland, unless the wetland will be the primary beneficiary of the structure.